-Murphy v.
-State (No. 05-10787) - On June 26, 2006, the Supreme Court issued an order requesting that the U.S. Solicitor General submit a brief expressing the views of the United States in a death penalty case arising from a decision of the Oklahoma Court of Criminal Appeals regarding the definition of Indian country.
+MURPHY V. STATE (No. 05-10787) - On May 8, 2007, the United States filed an amicus brief in opposition to the petition for cert in this death penalty case arising from a decision of the Oklahoma Court of Criminal Appeals regarding the definition of Indian country.
 Specifically, the petition for cert asks the Court to review (1) whether an Indian allotment is "Indian country" if mineral interests, but no surface interests, remain under restriction; and (2) whether congressional allotment of tribal lands causes the disestablishment of an Indian reservation and thereby removes all lands within tribal boundaries from the definition of "Indian country" as defined by 18 U.S.C. § 1151(a).
 According to the petitioner, answers to these questions will not only resolve whether he can be subjected to the death penalty, but will define the scope of state criminal jurisdiction over Indian lands that are of critical economic importance to Indian tribes in Oklahoma and elsewhere.
+The Court has scheduled this case for conference on May 31, 2007.